Brainstorm in a group about the ethical implications of your project and represent them in a canvas.

 Concept developer and business developer

-Arturo is a software professional with strong experience in the industry and in academia.
-He leads the development of high-tech projects ranging from Machine Learning to Cybersecurity, with a special focus on ethics.
+Arturo is a software professional with experience in the industry and in academia.
+As a Software Architect at ADAPT Centre, he coordinates the overall technology of a set of research projects ranging from Machine Learning to Ethics.

-Farnoosh is an interaction designer and front end developer.
+Farnoosh is a front-end developer and interaction designer.
 She has a great passion for technology and how it can empower us as humans.
-She has studied web and multimedia development and she has been involed in different design and development projects with start-ups at Innovation Park in Sweden.
+She has studied web and multimedia development and she has been involved in different design and development projects with start-ups at Innovation Park in Sweden.